 In the summer of 2021, Ketanji Brown Jackson joined the U.S. Court of Appeals for the D.C.
 Circuit.

 On February 25, 2022, Ketanji Brown Jackson was nominated to the Supreme Court by President Joe Biden.
+That same year she was confirmed by the U.S. Senate and sworn into office.

-On June 29, 2022, Ketanji Brown Jackson's service as a circuit judge ended, the day before she was sworn in as an Associate Justice of the United States Supreme Court.
+On June 29, 2022, Ketanji Brown Jackson's service as a circuit judge ended, marking the day before she was sworn in as an Associate Justice of the United States Supreme Court.

 On June 30, 2022, Ketanji Brown Jackson was sworn in and became an associate justice at noon, when Breyer's retirement went into effect.